 Systematic Theology I (TH 305) treats the nature and sources of theology.
 Considered are the problems of knowledge and authority, the proper approach to the Bible as God's written revelation, and the doctrines of God, creation, and anthropology.
 Prerequisite: Basic Christian Beliefs.

-Annually, fall.
-3 credit hours
+3 credit hours.

 Systematic Theology II (TH 306) is a continuation of Systematic Theology I, focusing on doctrines regarding the nature of sin, the person and work of Jesus Christ, the atonement, the nature and function of the Holy Spirit in the life of the believer, sanctification and the Christian life, the nature of the church, and eschatology.
-Prerequisites: Basic Christian Beliefs and Systematic Theology I. Annually, spring.
-3 credit hours
+Prerequisites: Basic Christian Beliefs and Systematic Theology I. 3 credit hours Annually, spring and other modern theologies, particularly as they articulate their doctrine of God, humanity, and salvation.
+Prerequisite or co-requisite: Systematic Theology I.